-A published author on poverty and transformational development, humanitarian aid, and world mission, Myers’ most recent works include Exploring World Mission: Context and Challenges, Walking with the Poor: Principles and Practice of Transformational Development, and Working with the Poor: Insights and Learnings from Development Practitioners.
-He has also published numerous articles, and held speaking engagements in multiple locations around the world.
+A published author on poverty and transformational development, humanitarian aid, and world mission, Myers’s most recent works include Health, Healing, and Shalom: Frontiers and Challenges for Christian Healthcare Missions (coedited), Walking with the Poor: Principles and Practice of Transformational Development, Working with the Poor: Insights and Learnings from Development Practitioners, and Exploring World Mission: Context and Challenges.
+He has also published numerous journal articles, and held speaking engagements in multiple locations around the world.

 - MD525: Poverty and Development

 - MD546: Relief, Refugees, and Conflict

 Transformational development, development studies, the integration of evangelism and development, contemporary humanitarian affairs

 - Coeditor with Erin Dufault-Hunter and Isaac Voss.
 Health, Healing, and Shalom: Frontiers and Challenges for Christian Healthcare Missions.
 Pasadena, CA: William Carey Library, 2015.

 - Walking with the Poor.
 2nd ed.
 Maryknoll, NY: Orbis Books, 2011.

 - Reflections: An Exploration of Faith and Development.
 Monrovia, CA: World Vision International, 2006.

 - Exploring World Mission: Context and Challenges.
 Monrovia, CA: World Vision International, 2003.

 - Deliver Us from Evil: An Uneasy Frontier in Christian Mission, Co-editor with Moreau, Adeyemo, Burnett and Yung, MARC, 2002.